autobib/serde_bibtex/README.md

 | biblatex   | 1.3x   | `[16.184 ms 16.224 ms 16.266 ms]` |
 | owned      | 1.7x   | `[21.455 ms 21.690 ms 21.935 ms]` |
 | nom-bibtex | 5.5x   | `[71.607 ms 71.912 ms 72.343 ms]` |

+The [bibparser](https://github.com/typho/bibparser) crate is not included in this benchmark as it is unable to parse the input file.

 ## Safety
 This crate uses some `unsafe` for string conversions when we can guarantee for other reasons that a string slice is at a valid codepoint.